News

 Interview from the American School of Dubai

-Dr. Thompson flew to Dubai on February 5th to conduct faculty workshops at speak to students at the American School of Dubai.
+Dr. Thompson flew to Dubai on February 5th to conduct faculty workshops and speak to students at the American School of Dubai.
 Over the course of three days he spoke to every student from fifth through twelfth grade in assemblies, he conducted three faculty workshops, and made three presentations to parents.
 He was also a guest on the student television network, hosted by Alexa, a terrific (and well-prepared) interviewer.

 February 1, 2016 in